Blooverh/Python_Algorithms/TreesChpt/notes.md

 ## TREE ADT (ABSTRACT DATA TYPE)
 > we defin a Tree ADT using the concept of a position as an abstraction for a node of a tree.
 An element is stored at each position, and positions satisfy parent-child relationships that define the TREE structure.

+## Computing depth and height of a Tree
+> let p be the position of a node of tree T. The *depth* of p is the number of ancestors of p *Excluding* p itself.
+Example, the root of a tree T has depth 0, other wise the depth of p is 1+ the depth of the parent of p.

+> Depth running time is O(depth of p + 1), where depth  of p is based of p to the root.
+Because the algorithms performs in contant time recursively for each ancestor of p.
+Thus algorithm runs in O(n) in the worst case where n is the total number of positions of T because a position of T may have depth n-1 (since root is depth level 0) if all nodes form a single branch.

+> height is the number of edges to its most distant leaf node, thus if p is a leaf, height = 0

+> *depth is the number of edges back up to the root, thus root always has a depth of 0 while leaf nodes always have a height of 0! depth and height are both the root height!!*

 # BINARY TREE